 You might also think about how you can help employees feel good about their own holiday gifts and celebrations by sharing tips, resources, and advice they can take home.
 Vanderbilt University created this 9-page Sustainable Holiday Green Guide for the Vanderbilt community.
 Can your organization do something similar for staff and employees?

 The giving season creates a higher demand for products and so is a good time to review the kind of value that your products and services deliver.
 Customers are not only shopping around for good deals, but also for meaningful gifts from responsible companies.
 Be aware that consumers may be scrutinizing your products and practices more than usual, casting a keen eye on customer reviews and retailer report cards.
 How can you make customers feel good about doing business with you?
 Along with the sustainability and quality of your products, how resource-efficient are your shipping practices?
 UPS offers carbon neutral shipping.
 And what about your return policies – making it easy for customers to reuse shipping boxes and sustainable packing materials is just one way to help reduce waste.
-This is also a good time to look at the sustainability practices of your supply chain.

 Running your business more sustainably is becoming easier every day, with more resources, information, and ideas available than ever before.
 The need to live our lives and operate our businesses in a more environmentally conscientious manner is great, but the payoff is even more rewarding with more engaged teams, improved bottom line results, more loyal customers, and an embedded sense of purpose.
 The holiday season is the perfect time to reflect on what we can all do to create a better future for our businesses and communities.